wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 One student should examine young and old sections of the central zone of the stem.

- a\) Observe in the young central zone sections -
+1. Observe in the young central zone sections -

- i\) the scattered collateral bundles with *immature* fibre caps but mature phloem and metaxylem vessels;
+    - the scattered collateral bundles with *immature* fibre caps but mature phloem and metaxylem vessels;

- ii\) the compact parenchymatous ground tissue between the bundles.
+    - the compact parenchymatous ground tissue between the bundles.

- Score the number of vascular bundles in each of **two separate fields** under the X10

- objective, calculate the average and work this out as bundles per cm2, given that the diameter of the X10 field is 2mm, and the area of a circle is pi  r2.
+2. Score the number of vascular bundles in each of **two separate fields** under the X10 objective, calculate the average and work this out as bundles per cm$^2$, given that the diameter of the X10 field is 2mm, and the area of a circle is $\pi*r^2$.

- Enter your results in the individual result sheet provided.
+3. Enter your results in the individual result sheet provided.

-b)  Observe in the mature central zone section –
+4. Observe in the mature central zone section –

- i\) the matured fibre caps on all bundles;
+    - the matured fibre caps on all bundles;

- ii\) the aerenchymatous ground tissue between the bundles.
+    - the aerenchymatous ground tissue between the bundles.

- Score the number of vascular bundles in each of **two separate fields** under the X4

- objective, and work out the average number of bundles per cm2.
+Score the number of vascular bundles in each of **two separate fields** under the X4 objective, and work out the average number of bundles per cm2.
 You will need to calculate the diameter of the X4 field from the measurement given above.

-Will it be smaller or larger than the X10 field?
+ - Will it be smaller or larger than the X10 field?

-Enter results and determine by what factor the volume of tissue in the central zone has
+- Enter results and determine by what factor the volume of tissue in the central zone has increased?

-increased?
+\vspace*{3\baselineskip}

 The other student should examine young and old sections of the outer zone of the stem.